 Mothers benefit from breastfeeding, as well.
 Breastfeeding lessens the risk of premenopausal breast cancer, ovarian and uterine cancers, and burns calories by the act of making milk.
 Hormones released during breastfeeding promote bonding between the mother and the baby.

 To assist with breastfeeding technique and education, we offer a Preparation for Breastfeeding class.
 Mothers and a support person attend this class to learn normal behaviors of breastfeeding babies, positioning techniques, how to manage potential struggles with breastfeeding and resources for help, ways to maintain the milk supply and breastfeeding relationship if mother returns to work or school, and tips for introducing solid food while continuing breastfeeding.

 Families will leave the class with knowledge, resources for support, and an interactive online guide that is available for six months after taking the breastfeeding class.

-UnityPoint Health-Methodist employs three International Board Certified Lactation Consultants (IBCLCs) and two Certified Lactation Counselors (CLCs).
+UnityPoint Health employs five International Board Certified Lactation Consultants (IBCLCs) and one Certified Lactation Counselor (CLC).
 These specialists work together to help you have a positive breastfeeding experience.

-During your hospital stay, our lactation consultants and lactation counselors can answer any questions you may have.
-They are available to witness feedings, provide guidance for more effective feedings, contribute to the multi-disciplinary approach for the baby's health in the hospital, and develop plans for those babies that continue to need assistance after discharge.
+During your hospital stay, our staff can answer any questions you may have.
+They are available to assess feedings, provide guidance for more effective feedings, contribute to the multi-disciplinary approach for the baby's health in the hospital, and develop plans for those babies that continue to need assistance after discharge.

 Outpatient Visits after Discharge

 Outpatient visits are available after discharge to provide continued support for breastfeeding struggles or for confirmation of success.
-Families may call our desk at 309-672-4844 to schedule a visit with a lactation consultant.
+Families may call the lactation office at 309-672-4242 to schedule a visit with a lactation consultant.